Disclaimer: As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons.

 It’s recommended that you shoot for a weight loss of around 0.5-1% of body weight per week.

-For my cat that adds up to around 100g per week – and that means our ideal weight will take around 10 weeks to achieve.
+For my cat that adds up to around 100g per week.
+That means getting your cat to an ideal weight will take around 10 weeks.

 Keep in mind your cat still needs enough food to get enough protein, moisture, vitamins, and minerals for overall health.

-Slow and steady is the best way to help your cat lose weight without any other health problems.
+Slow and steady is the best way to help your cat lose weight.

 The ideal weight for cats varies depending on breed, age, and length.